HarrisonFried/harrisonfried.io/_pages/home.md

 permalink: /
 ---

-The Socio-Environmental Networks and Sustainability (SENS) Lab is a research group at the [School of Environment and Natural Resources](https://senr.osu.edu) at [The Ohio State University](https://www.osu.edu).
-We investigate how people interact with one another and with ecosystems, and how those interactions affect social and environmental outcomes.
+Harrison Fried is a PhD Student at Ohio State University.
+He is a part of the Socio-Environmental Networks and Sustainability (SENS) Lab (https://sens-lab.github.io) and is a student in the [School of Environment and Natural Resources](https://senr.osu.edu) at [The Ohio State University](https://www.osu.edu).
+He investigates how people interact with one another and with ecosystems, and how those interactions affect social and environmental outcomes.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >